 - Late payments

 - Collection accounts

 - Charge off accounts

 As you can see by the charts below, there is vast room for improvement by getting inaccurate and negative information on your credit reports removed.

 How to Start Cleaning Up Your Credit

 Each type of negative item comes with different nuances for getting them removed from your credit report.
 But before you even start that process, you have to prepare your case effectively.

-Follow these steps to get started so that you can successfully clean up your credit regardless of the type of items causing damage.
-Thorough preparation is the best way to set yourself up for a quick dispute process free of headaches.
+Follow these steps to get started so that you can successfully clean up your credit regardless of the types of items causing damage.
+Thorough preparation is the best way to set yourself up for a quick credit repair process free of headaches.